Erekat, longtime spokesman for the Palestinians, dies at 65

 Abbas said Erekat’s death was a “great loss for Palestine and our people, and we feel deeply saddened by his loss, especially in light of these difficult circumstances facing the Palestinian cause.”

-Erekat “will be remembered as the righteous son of Palestine, who stood at the forefront defending the causes of his homeland and its people.”
-Abbas said flags will be flown at half-mast for three days.
+Tributes poured in from world diplomats, including several former Israeli and American peace negotiators.

+“The passing of (Erekat) marks the end of an era,” tweeted Robert Malley, a senior advisor on the Middle East in the Obama administration.
+“No one believed in the possibility of a two-state solution as ardently as he did; no one fought for it with greater conviction & obstinacy.”

-Tzipi Livni, a former Israeli foreign minister who negotiated with Erekat in the 2000s, said she was “saddened” by his death.
-In a tweet, she said he had texted her after falling ill, saying “I’m not finished with what I was born to do.”
+Tzipi Livni, a former Israeli foreign minister who negotiated with Erekat in the 2000s, said he had texted her after falling ill, saying “I’m not finished with what I was born to do.”
 She offered her condolences, saying “he will be missed.”

 Yossi Beilin, a former Israeli Cabinet minister and peace negotiator, called Erekat’s death “a big loss for those who believe in peace, both on the Palestinian side and the Israeli side.”